ben-southpaw/in2event-frontend-assignment/docs/assignment.md

 - When the form is submitted, add the new user to the table and update the component state or context.
 - Provide an option to close the modal without submitting the form, and ensure the modal can be closed by clicking outside of it or by pressing the escape key.

-### Additional Enhancements (Optional)

-- **User Avatar**: Add an avatar image next to each user's name in the table to make the UI more visually appealing.
+3. **User Avatar**: Add an avatar image next to each user's name in the table to make the UI more visually appealing.

-- **Pagination**: Implement pagination for the user table to handle large datasets efficiently.
+4. **Pagination**: Implement pagination for the user table to handle large datasets efficiently.

-- **Sorting**: Allow sorting of users by name or email by clicking on the table headers.
+5. **Sorting**: Allow sorting of users by name or email by clicking on the table headers.

-- **React Query Setup**: If you're willing, please set up React Query for handling services.
+6. **React Query Setup**: If you're willing, please set up React Query for handling services.

 These enhancements are not mandatory but can help you stand out and impress us! 🌟